MT5 vs cTrader vs MT4 for Prop Traders: Platform Rules, Execution, and Beginner Fit

 Automation can remove hesitation.
 It can also break rules faster than a manual trader.

+For AIFO, the answer is currently simple: Expert Advisors and automated trading systems are not allowed, and all trades must be executed manually by the trader.
 The platform gives the tool.
 The firm decides whether the tool is acceptable.

 Beginners often think a stop is always the same thing.
 Platform details can change that assumption.